IUSCA/SQAN/README.md

 ## Introduction

-SQAN (formerly RADY-SCA) is a full-stack system solution for the harvesting, archiving, and quality-control verification of DICOM-format medical imaging data and metadata.
+SQAN (formerly RADY-SCA) is a full-stack system solution for extracting, translating, and logging (ETL) + modern web portal-based quality-control verification of DICOM-format medical imaging data and metadata.
 SQAN consists of four principle components:

 * Incoming (node.js)
   * Watches for and retrieves imaging data from a transfer service (e.g. an Orthanc instance)